rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240305_New York Times Podcasts.md

 *  Well, she told me that in the beginning of the war, they still were able to find some
 *  things to buy and eat like rice and vegetables.
 *  But she said that by the end of December, basically, when aid to the north became less
-*  frequent, and things that they were eating had started to run out, including flour, which
+*  frequent and things that they were eating had started to run out, including flour, which
 *  became much less available and much more expensive, they didn't know what to do.
 *  I mean, they had nothing to eat, so they started mixing water with starch to eat.
 *  They were having one meal a day and the children were constantly hungry.